• Skip to primary navigation

 The longer you own a piece of equipment the better your understanding of it grows and that is very true of my slow cooker.

-For a long time I took it as gospel that I had to follow the manufacturer’s instructions about only ever putting hot liquids and foods in my slow cooker and then as I started to read other blogs on the internet I realised that this was not a fact set in stone!
+For a long time, I took it as gospel that I had to follow the manufacturer’s instructions about only ever putting hot liquids and foods in my slow cooker.
+Then, as I started to read other blogs on the internet I realised that this was not a fact set in stone!

 Slow Cooked Chicken Italian in a crock pot.